 a process of evolution of connecting balancing markets in order to achieve their functioning as a common balancing market.
-The process consists of the harmonisation and standardisation of the involved markets features, e.g. technical requirements, types of allowed participants, timescales, format and contents of the notice to delivery, products characteristics, bidding process and platform, payment procedure, data exchange and information publication, etc. Integration means that there is a single market.
+The process consists of the harmonisation and standardisation of the involved markets features, e.g. technical requirements, types of allowed participants, timescales, format and contents of the notice to delivery, product characteristics, bidding process and platform, payment procedure, data exchange and information publication, etc. Integration means that there is a single market.

 These Guidelines intend to foster the achievement of that aim by laying down general principles and detailed rules needed for integrating European balancing markets.
-Therefore the Guidelines of Good Practice include a roadmap which proposes options for the integration of balancing markets.
+Therefore the Guidelines of Good Practice on Electricity Balancing Markets Integration (GGP-EBMI) include a roadmap which proposes options for the integration of electricity balancing markets.